brinzunza/laLigaML/README.md

-# La Liga Machine Learning Project
+# Premier League Machine Learning Project

-This project focuses on using machine learning to predict outcomes of La Liga football matches.
-The project uses historical match data, applying various machine learning algorithms to predict whether the home team will win, lose, or draw.
+This project focuses on analyzing the performance of La Liga football teams based on historical match data.

+## Features
+- Web-Scraping
+- Data Cleaning and Preparation
+- In Depth Statistics and Analysis
+- Multivariate Linear Regression Model